 - Recognition of the artist’s accomplishment to the DWR board and the agency

-- An announcement of the art selection in Virginia Wildlife Magazine
+- An announcement of the winning art selection in Virginia Wildlife magazine

 A signed copy of this rules agreement document must accompany your submission.

 Mailing Address for Virginia Department of Wildlife Resources:

 Restore the Wild Art: Attention – Kim Crockett